uiPotion/uipotion/README.md

 ## What Makes a Good Potion?

 ### Human Documentation (Markdown)
-- ✅ Clear visual representation (ASCII art if helpful)
+- ✅ Clear prose descriptions (no ASCII art in website potion markdown)
 - ✅ Component hierarchy and structure
 - ✅ Exact dimensions and measurements
 - ✅ State descriptions and behavior